SAP-archive/Simple-IndexedDB/README.md

   The main code of the Simple-IndexedDB is in app/storageUtil.

-  Just grab the StorageUtil.js and the StorageUtilException.js and you are ready to use the Simple-IndexedDB.
+  Grab the StorageUtil.js and the StorageUtilException.js and you are ready to use the Simple-IndexedDB.

   [API](http://htmlpreview.github.io/?https://github.com/SAP/Simple-IndexedDB/blob/master/doc/index.html)